header

 Sold out

-A pedestrian, H from the bottom of the base to eye level 8.5 cm.
-Mounted on a wooden base.
+A pedestrian, height from the base of the stand to eye level 8.5 cm.

 France.